mcelle888/Wedding_Planner/README.md

 The file can also be found from github [here](https://github.com/mcelle888/MichelleLiang_T1A3).

-#### 3. Open the application file that was cloned
+##### 3. Open the application file that was cloned
 ```bash
 cd MichelleLiang_T1A3/src
 ```

-#### 4. Run the following executable command to open the application
+##### 4. Run the following executable command to open the application
 Running the code below will:
-1. Check whether or not python is installed
+1. Check again whether or not python is installed
 2. Create and activate a virtual environment
 3. Install all dependencies required for this app
 4. Run the application file